 To progress your Clinical Research career, candidates are required to have high attention to detail, excellent communication skills (verbal and written) and data analysis capabilities.

 Additional elements may also help when looking to progress your career:

 If you are looking for a role within Clinical Research, you may have to overcome some barriers in order to have a long and prosperous career within the sector.

-Yes, entry level opportunities do come up.
+Yes, entry-level opportunities do come up.
 Looking for graduate schemes is a good place to start as well as looking at the possibility of entering via an administration role.
-Although administration may not be your long-term goal it is a route in that will give you that much needed experience.
+Although administration may not be your long-term goal it is a route that will give you that much-needed experience.